sw2719/steam-account-switcher/README.md

   - See How to use-4.
 Right above.

 * Windows SmartScreen says this program is potentially harmful!
-  - That's because I didn't sign my executable with EV certificate which is expensive as f#@!.
-Great job, M$.
+  - That's because I didn't sign my executable with EV certificate which costs money.
+As you know, this program is free.
+Also, it's malicious code-free, so don't worry about it.

 * I have a request! / I found a bug!
   - Bug reports and requests are always welcome.
-Please submit a issue.
+Please submit an issue.

 * Some of the elements in settings are missing!
   - Delete config.yml and launch application again.